pbierkortte/AI-Prompt-Toolkit/tools/job_cover_letter_coach.md

 - Target Job Title
 - Full Job Description
 - Your Current Resume
-- Hiring manager (Research to find their name)
+- Hiring manager (Research to find their name - Optional)
 - Company Information (optional)

 ### 2. Input Your Data

 Enter the collected information into the provided prompt.
 Be as detailed and accurate as possible for the best results.

-### 3. Analyze and Generate
+### 3. Generate

 The tool will:
-- Analyze job requirements
+- Analyze job requirements (presumably)
-- Match your qualifications
+- Match your qualifications (presumably)
-- Evaluate your interview chances
 - Generate a tailored cover letter
-- Refine the letter through multiple iterations

-### 4. Iterative Refinement Process
+### 4. Iterative Refinement Process (Potential Feature)

+**IF** the tool has this capability:
 The tool uses a sophisticated algorithm to continuously improve your cover letter:
 a.
 Initial draft generation
 b.
 Automated assessment and scoring
 c.
 Targeted improvements based on identified weaknesses
 d.
-Repeated refinement until a perfect score is achieved
+Repeated refinement until a satisfactory result is achieved

 ### Cover Letter